Be The Entrepreneur Bootcamp™

 Paul Judge is the Managing Director of the Vandal Venture Fund.
 Mr. Judge’s career includes more than 25 years of venture development experience including leadership roles in two public offerings.
 Significant career achievements include serving as a co-founder of a national retailer of liquefied natural gas, leading the restructuring of a captive Private Equity firm, and founding a Sprint PCS branded mobile phone operator where as CFO he participated in raising over $600 million.
 Mr. Judge has served as an active board member with 10+ early stage companies.
 Mr. Judge received a BS in Business Administration from Pepperdine University and an MBA from George Washington University.
 Mr. Judge resides in Boise, Idaho.

-Josh has an exciting and diverse background that has led him to natural expertise in the emerging media space.
-Working in the fast-paced radio and television news environment, as a news producer and on-air reporter, Josh built a foundation for quick emerging media evolution.
+Josh has an exciting and diverse background that has led him to a natural expertise in the digital media and marketing spaces.
+Working in the fast-paced radio and television news environment, as a news producer and on-air reporter, Josh built a foundation for the quickly emerging media evolution.
 Moving into corporate marketing leadership, Josh has both pioneered multi-media branding strategies and led business development initiatives.
-Josh’s expertise and passion for emerging media have led him to become one of the up and coming voices in the new media sphere.
-Currently, Josh runs his own business, Tinderbox Consulting, and is an active volunteer with SCORE.
+Josh’s expertise and passion for marketing drove him to start Tinderbox Consulting in early 2013.
+Tinderbox Consulting focuses on serving God by serving others and is now a two-time AGORA finalist company.

 Dale T. Miller is Senior Vice President and Corporate Client Group Director for Morgan Stanley and serves as the managing partner of the firm’s Pacific Wealth Management Group.
 He is a graduate of Moscow High School, and subsequently earned a B.A. in Business Economics and English from Willamette University.
 He has attended graduate level courses at the Wharton School and recently received the CPM (Certified Portfolio Manager) designation from Columbia University.
 Prior to joining Morgan Stanley in 2008, he founded and managed the first and largest private wealth team in the Pacific Northwest for UBS.
 He began his career more than two decades ago as an institutional bond trader, returning to the Northwest after working in Washington, DC in the early 1990s.
 Dale has been named among the top 400 US financial advisors by the Financial Times of London (2013 and 2014), top 20 advisors in the Northwest by the Puget Sound Business Journal (2008-2009), and in the top 250 advisors in the United States by Worth Magazine (2008).